< April 2019

 A psychiatrist plans to commit an elaborate, perfect murder against his wife's lover.
-This was a pretty good examination of obsession and the arrogance of a higher intelligence, who thinks he has all the answers, and a Scotland Yard Inspector who reminds him that all murders are amateurs and the inspectors are the professionals when it comes to murder.
+This was a pretty good examination of obsession and the arrogance of a higher intelligence, who thinks he has all the answers, and a Scotland Yard Inspector who reminds him that all murderers are amateurs and the inspectors are the professionals when it comes to killing.
 And what about the guy locked up in a room? ...and the dog?
-Entertaining and quite enjoyable for a film that 70 years old.
+Entertaining and quite a joy for a film that's 70 years old.

 Mr. Jones